Rizama-Victor/Development-of-a-Multi-facet-Facial-Recognition-Model-for-Institutional-Attendance-Activities/README.md

 ---

-## 📝 Methodology - Step by Step Procedure
+## 📝 Methodology - Step by Step Implementation Procedure

  - **Video capture:** The camera module captured a live video feed and frames were read continuously.